-I have worked as a Paralegal in the Medical Negligence department since September 2015 and I am currently a second year Trainee Solicitor in this department.
+I have worked as a Paralegal in the Medical Negligence department since September 2015 and I am currently a Solicitor in this department.

 I specialise in helping both adults and children and I have worked on a wide range of cases involving stillbirths, delays in diagnosis, missed fractures and fatal cases.
 I have a particular interest in delayed cancer diagnosis cases due to the complexities of the medicine and sensitive nature of the case.

 Charity and community work is also an important part of my role.
-I have acted as a volunteer and coach for the Sheffield Smashers Boccia club since June 2016, whose members suffer from both physical and learning disabilities.
+During my training I acted as a volunteer and coach for the Sheffield Smashers Boccia club, whose members suffer from both physical and learning disabilities.
 I am also a keen netball player for the Irwin Mitchell team and I take part in the annual tournament to raise money for our charity of the year.

 Clients come to us not only for the compensation, but to find answers to what has happened to them and why.
 I aim to investigate this part of their claim as well as the legal side, to offer both answers and support to the client and their family.